GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 ## Why should you care about isolating your web resources?

-Many web applications are vulnerable to cross-origin attacks like [cross-site request forgery](https://portswigger.net/web-security/csrf) (CSRF), [cross-site script inclusion](https://portswigger.net/research/json-hijacking-for-the-modern-web) (XSSI), timing attacks, and cross-origin information leaks like [COSI](https://arxiv.org/pdf/1908.02204.pdf) or due to speculative execution side-channels (Spectre).
+Many web applications are vulnerable to cross-origin attacks like [cross-site request forgery](https://portswigger.net/web-security/csrf) (CSRF), [cross-site script inclusion](https://portswigger.net/research/json-hijacking-for-the-modern-web) (XSSI), timing attacks, and [cross-origin information leaks](https://arxiv.org/pdf/1908.02204.pdf) or due to speculative execution side-channels ([Spectre](https://developers.google.com/web/updates/2018/02/meltdown-spectre)).

-[Fetch Metadata](https://www.w3.org/TR/fetch-metadata/) request headers sent by modern browsers allow you to deploy a strong defense-in-depth mechanism – a Resource Isolation Policy – to protect your application against these common cross-origin attacks.
+[Fetch Metadata](https://www.w3.org/TR/fetch-metadata/) request headers sent by modern browsers allow you to deploy a strong defense-in-depth mechanism - a Resource Isolation Policy - to protect your application against these common cross-origin attacks.

 Fetch Metadata request headers are currently supported in Chrome 76 and other Chromium-based browsers, and are under development in Firefox.
 See [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Site#Browser_compatibility) for up-to-date browser support information.